A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Deterministic Hop Set Construction

 \section{Deterministic Hop Set Construction}

-In this section we present an deterministic algorithm for constructing an $ (n^{o(1)}, o(1)) $-hop set.
-In \Cref{sec:hop_reduction_with_additive_error} we give an algorithm that computes a set of edges $ F $ that reduces the number of hops between all pairs of nodes in the following way for some fixed $ \Delta \geq 1 $: if the shortest path has weight $ R $, then using the edges of $ F $, we can find a path with $ \tilde O (R / \Delta) $ edges at the cost of a multiplicative error of $ o(1) $ and an additive error of $ n^{o(1)} \Delta $.
+In this section we present a deterministic algorithm for constructing an $ (n^{o(1)}, o(1)) $-hop set (see \Cref{def:hopset}).
+In \Cref{sec:hop_reduction_with_additive_error} we first give an algorithm with a weaker guarantee that computes a set of edges $ F $ that reduces the number of hops between all pairs of nodes in the following way for some fixed $ \Delta \geq 1 $: If the shortest path has weight $ R $, then using the edges of $ F $, we can find a path with $ \tilde O (R / \Delta) $ edges at the cost of a multiplicative error of $ o(1) $ and an additive error of $ n^{o(1)} \Delta $.
 Our algorithm obtains $ F $ by computing the \emph{clusters} of the graph.
 We explain clusters and their computation in \Cref{sec:clusters}.
-In \Cref{sec:hop_reduction_without_additive_error}, we show how to repeatedly apply the first algorithm for different edge weight modifications to obtain a set of edges $ F $ providing the following stronger hop reduction for all pairs of nodes: if the shortest path has $ h $ hops, then, using the edges of $ F $, we can find a path with $ \tilde O (h / \Delta) $ hops at the cost of a multiplicative error of $ o(1) $ and no additive error.
-Finally, in \Cref{sec:computing_hop_set}, we obtain the hop set by repeatedly applying the hop reduction in a hierarchical manner.
+In \Cref{sec:hop_reduction_without_additive_error}, we show how to repeatedly apply the first algorithm for different edge weight modifications to obtain a set of edges $ F $ providing the following stronger hop reduction for all pairs of nodes: If the shortest path has $ h $ hops, then, using the edges of $ F $, we can find a path with $ \tilde O (h / \Delta) $ hops at the cost of a multiplicative error of $ o(1) $ and no additive error.
+Finally, in \Cref{sec:computing_hop_set}, we obtain the hop set by repeatedly applying the hop reduction.